MayCooper/HR-Analytics-Retention-Modeling/README.md

-# HR-Analytics-Retention-Modeling
+# HR Analytics: Retention Modeling

-Profiles and preprocesses employee turnover data to support predictive modeling and retention strategy development.
-Enables workforce risk analysis using structured HR variables and cleaned data.
+This project profiles and preprocesses employee turnover data to build a foundation for predictive modeling and workforce retention analysis.
+It enhances data quality through cleaning, validation, and profiling to enable reliable insights into employee behavior and attrition trends.

+The project supports data-driven HR strategy development by:
+- Ensuring data integrity and consistency across employee records
+- Preparing structured HR variables suitable for statistical and machine learning models
+- Enabling workforce risk analysis through exploratory data profiling and visualization

+This repository includes the full data preparation workflow, from initial profiling to cleaned dataset output, supporting future retention modeling and predictive analytics.
 ---

 ## Project Scope